arjunmat/slack-chat/README.md

 A few options will be cached in the client for debugging/local testing.
 The values from the localStorage can be retrieved as follows.

-**useUserDetails**

-Set this to true to use the support user's Slack name and image instead of options defaultSysUser and defaultSysImg

 ```javascript
 //load from localStorage